coxley/complete/examples/svc_registry/README.md

 This is a more realistic example.

 Imagine you have a command-line tool to perform service lookups.
-Some services are more "servic-like" than others, like gRPC, and accept connections.
+Some services are more "service-like" than others, like gRPC, and accept connections.
 Others consume messages from a broker, such as Pub/Sub or Kafka.

 If a user wants to lookup properties of a service, not all fields will be relevant to